Albertus Marinus Valkenburg, RNN

 28 Sep 1940

 Lt.Cdr.
 A.M.
-Valkenburg, RNN temporary took over command of HrMs O 23 from Lt.Cdr.
-G.B.M. van Erkel when he was sick.
-(3)
+Valkenburg, RNN, temporary took over command of HrMs O 23 from Lt.Cdr.
+G.B.M. van Erkel due to the last one being sick.
+(1)

 5 Oct 1940

-HrMs O 23 (Lt.Cdr.
+Around 1400A/5, HrMs O 23 (Lt.Cdr.
 A.M.
 Valkenburg, RNN) departed Dundee for her 3rd war patrol.
-She was ordered to patrol off the South-West coast of Norway near Bergen.
+She was ordered to patrol off the south-west coast of Norway near Bergen.

 For the daily positions of HrMs O 23 during this patrol see the map below.